 There are professional keratin and olaplex treatments and then there are those you can do at home.
 Ask your colorist for his or her recommendations while in the salon!
 Don’t be shy!
 You can keep the work they’ve done going by doing Olaplex treatments at home.
 You will need to get the initial treatment from your salon but I love that you can by these from Sephora now.
 I’ve also been recommended Quadraplex by my colorist as an Olaplex on steroids, kind of.
 It also gets rid of the build up on your strands from product and daily life.
 I’m not sold on it yet but I do use this once a week!

 The other product that I use once a week is this Keratin Complex Intense RX.
 It’s another one of those products that makes a huge difference in the texture of your hair after you use it.
 Just make sure you use it before you plan to blow dry.
-It’s heat activated so doesn’t really do much otherwise.
-Since I rarely blow dry my hair, I’ve fallen off of using this and stick mostly to my next two products (but it does help)!
+It’s heat activated so it is important to use heat!

 Leave in products will change your life.